cgatian/blog/source/_posts/conventional-commits.md

 Notice the `CHANGELOG.md` and `package.json` version are unchanged.
 The reason they haven't been updated is because we need to first cut a release.
 Let's do that now.

-* From your command line switch back to master by running `git branch master`
+* From your command line switch back to master by running `git checkout master`
 * Pull in your latest changes by running `git pull`
 * Run `npm run release`